Aberdeen Black Lives Matter protest switches location - Evening Express

 It was due to take place at Bon Accord Terrace Gardens but following talks with the police and city council it will happen on Union Street this Saturday at 1pm.

-Hundreds of people are expected to turn out for the protest and it follows a similar event last weekend.
+Hundreds of people are expected to turn out for the protest which follows a similar event last weekend.

 People put up posters at Duthie Park, Victoria Park, Skene Square and Marischal College on Sunday.